b00tc4mp/isdi-parttime-202309/staff/judy-grayland/project/README.md

 ### Use Cases

 - Look for resources by categories (talks, books, special dates)
-- Look for resources by type of diversity or theme (bullying, functional, LGBT+)
+- Look for resources by type of diversity or theme (bullying, functional diversity, LGBT+, gender equality) - tags
 - See upcoming special dates
-- Save an activity/event/special date to your favourites
+- Save an activity/book/special date to your favourites
 - See what you've stored in your favourites
 - Add an activity/event to your calendar once you've set a date for it
 - Check in the calendar what is happening on a certain date
-- See details of a specific resource (cost of book, target audience of talk, duration of seminar)
+- See details of a specific resource (cost of book, target audience of talk, duration of seminar) - + read more, latest modified date
 - Add, modify and delete resource (Admin)

+### Nice to have

-- Propose new resource
+- Propose new resource (all users)
-- Propose modification of an existing resource
+- Propose modification of an existing resource (all users)

 ## Technical Description